-© 2020 Johnson Controls.
+^{© 2020} Johnson Controls.
 All rights reserved.
 Product offerings and specifications are subject to change without notice.

-iSTAR Ultra also supports Database Theft Protection Centre of Protection of National Infrastructure (CPNI) mode.
+iSTAR Ultra also supports Database Theft Protection CPNI mode.
 When you enable customer proprietary network information (CPNI) mode the database of the iSTAR Ultra is no longer stored in persistent memory.
 In this mode, if you remove power from the controller, the database is erased.